 Meet Our People

 Co-Founder, Chief Medical Officer

-As co-founder of Firehouse Animal Health Center and a practicing veterinarian, Dr John Faught has a unique perspective into the veterinary world.
+As co-founder of Firehouse Animal Health Center and a practicing veterinarian, Dr. John Faught has a unique perspective on the veterinary world.
 He merges science-based medicine, empathetic communication, and practical solutions to help pet owners choose the best path for their families and their pets.
-At the same time, Dr Faught provides leadership for Firehouse staff and steers the hospital toward impeccable service, growth, and philanthropy.
+At the same time, Dr. Faught provides leadership for Firehouse staff and steers the hospital toward impeccable service, growth, and philanthropy.

 Kelly has always felt a strong connection to animals and began fostering kittens at age thirteen.
 In her free time, she plays soccer and spends time with her husband and family, which includes a cockatiel named Mr. Sprinkles and five cats — Star Princess, Lamb Chop, Bubba Rose, Grub, and Apple.
 She’s an identical twin and a graduate of Midwestern State University in Wichita Falls, Texas.

 Co-Founder and Chief Executive Officer

 As Firehouse continues to grow and expand, Dr. Jed Rogers works behind the scenes to preserve each hospital’s unique, local feel, making sure each hospital feels distinct and authentic to its communities.

 As a co-founder of Firehouse Animal Health Centers, Dr. Rogers envisions a group of hospitals that provides comprehensive medical care, unparalleled service, and a fulfilling work environment for the talented, hard-working Firehouse team.